rushithakker/Portfolio-optimization/README.md

 2. **Optimization Logic**: Determining the best weights for each stock in the portfolio required running multiple simulations to determine the ideal balance.
 Using the Sharpe ratio as a metric, the project was able to identify portfolios with maximum returns for a given risk.
 3. **Visualization**: Presenting the portfolio's daily returns, stock prices, and efficient frontier demanded intuitive visualizations.
 Matplotlib facilitated the creation of comprehensive graphs that clearly communicated the results.

----

-This introductory documentation provides a clear overview of your project.
-When showcasing it, it will give viewers or readers a good understanding of what to expect and the methodologies employed.